sooswastaken/schedule.soos.dev/README.md

 #### API
-The API that is powering this application is [period-api.soosbot.com](https://period-api.soosbot.com) and is currently not open source.
+The API that is powering this application is on [period-api.soosbot.com](https://period-api.soosbot.com) and is currently not open source.